mm9942/TodoRust/README.md

 ### Dependencies

-- `chrono`: A date and time library for Rust, to handle date parsing and formatting.
+- `chrono`: This is a comprehensive date and time library utilized in Rust programming.
+Its primary function is to facilitate the parsing and formatting of dates and times.
+- `clap`: This serves as a Command Line Argument wrapper for Rust.
+It simplifies the process of managing and interpreting command line arguments within Rust applications.

 ### Installation